chipster/chipster-openshift/k3s/backup-to-s3.md

 ## Restore

 Copy a archived directory from the archive server to back to hour Chipster server.
 This example uses `awscli` command to transfer it throught the object storage.
-If you have a direct SSH access between these server, you can of course simply use standard command line tools like `rsync` to copy the directory.
+If you have a direct SSH access between these servers, you can of course simply use standard command line tools like `rsync` to copy the directory.

 TODO install `awscli` to the archive and Chipster servers.